caviale di melanzane: an eggplant dip

 An eggplant dip recipe: eggplant caviar from Sicily

 How many wonderful things can you do with a roasted eggplant!
 Especially if you are cooking Mediterranean.
 Of course, baba ganoush is the king of eggplant dips, but we have a vassal here in Italy… A roasted eggplant dip that is just a little mintier.
-Cause we are in Sicily :-).
+Cause we are in the world of Sicilian cuisime here :-).

 and all of a sudden, Fall again